 The fight against Addison's disease is on...

-We will also provide support, educational and lifestyle programs for individuals who suffer from Addison’s and related adrenal diseases such as Cushing’s Syndrome, Congenital Adrenal Hyperplasia, ( CAH ), Hyperaldosteronism and related pituitary and thyroid diseases.
+We also provide support, educational and lifestyle programs for individuals who suffer from Addison’s and related adrenal diseases such as Cushing’s Syndrome, Congenital Adrenal Hyperplasia, ( CAH ), Hyperaldosteronism and related pituitary and thyroid diseases.
 The programs will form partnerships with the local community to bring further awareness, support for sufferers and family and education of these diseases and the available resources in support of the Philip Hart Memorial Fund for research in Pediatric Endocrinology at Duke Children’s Hospital & Health Center.

 The Philip Hart Memorial Fund for Research in Pediatric Endocrinology is a medical initiative to provide research into the causes of Addison’s Disease.
 Benefiting children of all ages by providing early diagnosis, treatment and eventually a cure for this deadly adrenal disease.